CollectionBuilder/cb-docs/docs/metadata/gh_metadata.md

 ### format:

 - This field indicates the item's media type.
-Since CollectionBuilder uses logic based on `format` to display objects, this is the most important field to ensure the interactive visualizations function correctly.
+Since CollectionBuilder uses logic based on `format` to display objects, this is the most important field to ensure the interactive visualizations and item pages function correctly.
 If there are errors or anomalies, some pages will not work.
-The input for this field should be structured according to [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml){:target="_blank" rel="noopener"} standards, consisting of a type and a subtype concatenated with a slash (`/`) between them.
-Use the actual MIME type corresponding to your item's file, which can generally be inferred by looking at the file extension (e.g. ".jpg", ".pdf", etc).
-- Below are the common format values supported by CB-GH:
+- For normal items the value of this field should match the standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml){:target="_blank" rel="noopener"} corresponding to your item's file, consisting of a type and a subtype concatenated with a slash (`/`) between them.
+This can can generally be inferred by looking at the file extension (e.g. ".jpg", ".pdf", etc).
+The common MIME type "format" values supported by CB-GH are:
     - Image: `image/jpeg`, `image/png`
     - Document: `application/pdf`
     - Audio: `audio/mp3`
     - Video: `video/mp4`
-- Two special format values are used to support "compound object" Item types:
+- CB-GH also supports a few non-standard Item types by using special "format" values.
+These options are:
+    - Record: `record` (a metadata-only Item with no display file, optionally include an external link to the item using the "filename" field)
-    - Compound Object: `compound_object`
+    - Compound Object: `compound_object` (see Compound Object Formats below)
-    - Multiple: `multiple`
+    - Multiple: `multiple` (see Compound Object Formats below)

 <div class="alert alert-blue" markdown="1">